legacysurvey/legacysurvey/pages/dr8/files.rst

 A FITS binary table with almanac information about each individual CCD image for each camera (where ``<camera>`` is one of ``90prime`` for `BASS`_, ``decam`` for `DECaLS`_ or ``mosaic`` for `MzLS`_).

 This file contains information regarding the photometric and astrometric zero points for each CCD of every image that is part of the DR8 data release.
-Photometric zero points for each CCD are computed by identifying stars and comparing their instrumental magnitudes to color-selected stars in the PanSTARRS "qz" catalog.
+Photometric zero points for each CCD are computed by identifying stars and comparing their instrumental magnitudes to color-selected stars in `the PanSTARRS "qz" catalog`_.

 The photometric zeropoints (``zpt``, ``ccdzpt``, etc) are magnitude-like numbers (e.g. 25.04), and